-ZSL London Zoo's two pygmy hippos, Thug and Nicky, are moving to an exciting new enclosure - opening this weekend!
+ZSL London Zoo's two pygmy hippos, Thug and Nicky, have a plush pad to enjoy.

 Thug and Nicky will be joining up with the other animals in Into Africa.
 Just like the giraffes, okapi, and warthogs, pygmy hippos hail from Africa.
 In fact, pygmy hippos are very rare animals and can only be found in West Africa.